 I told my therapist in my weekly meeting how I had been accepted to the program.
 I told her I didn’t know what to do and she agreed that it probably wasn’t the best timing seeing as I had only recently started nannying.
 She could see the disappointed look on my face and asked me what my heart told me to do.
-I told her that I think it told me to go. just like that, in a blur, I had decided I was going to China.
-I had never done anything like this and was surprised at my own self.
-But I knew that it would be good and restorative for me.
-I also had four thousand dollars in the bank from a heavy tax return that I could use on the ticket over there.
+I told her that I think it wanted me to go.
+Just like that, in a blur, I had decided I was going to China.
+I had never done anything like this and was even surprised at my own self.
+I knew that it would be good and restorative for me.
+Plus I had four thousand dollars in the bank from a heavy tax return that I could use on the ticket over there.

 I arrived in China and was immediately overwhelmed.
 I was shown where my room would be and saw that there was only a raised platform with four sections with bamboo mats sewn into the platforms.
 These were our beds.
 The amount of people in the group overwhelmed me and my sudden loss in all confidence consumed my thoughts.

 The first week felt like a lifetime.
 I hugged my travel pillow at night like it was a beloved stuffed animal.